geropl/github-mcp-go/memory-bank/progress.md

    - Continue implementing GitHub Actions API operations in pkg/github/actions.go
    - Continue implementing GitHub Actions tools in pkg/tools/actions.go
    - Implement the following tools:
-     - get_workflow: Get detailed information about a specific workflow
      - list_workflow_runs: List workflow runs for a repository or a specific workflow
      - get_workflow_run: Get detailed information about a specific workflow run
      - download_workflow_run_logs: Download and process the logs for a workflow run